jorycz/iMac-5K-display-convert/README.md

 #### Final build (without camera but correct crossovers)
 ![final assembly](cimages/1200_final_build_completed.jpeg)

-* Fan tunnel to better removal of hot air from power supply is used.
+* **Do NOT use Fan tunnel** you can see on the pictures above.
+Temperature is higher with it.
+I will update pictures later.
 * 3D printed parts were improved and uploaded to my profile on [Printables.com](https://www.printables.com/@jorycz_3422851).

 ### Back of the display